maxluoXIII/resume/resume.typ

 - Migrated device driver testing scripts to an open-source Python framework, expanded test coverage, and improved logging/debugging capabilities to develop a cohesive testing tool for device driver developers
-- Collaborated with other teams to provide support for clients by providing analyses and fixes
+- Collaborated with internal and external teams to provide support for clients by providing analyses and fixes

 *#link("https://8i.com/")[8i]* #h(1fr) May 2020 -- Aug.
 2020 \
 Software Engineering Intern #h(1fr) Chicago, IL \